cahualtzinfonseca/Discord-Netlify/README.md

 # Discord-Netlify

 Discord's HTTP Slash Commands hosted on [Netlify](https://www.netlify.com/).
 It is a fork from [IanMitchell/discord-trout](https://github.com/IanMitchell/discord-trout).
 Project is Licensed using MIT License, as the original Repository.
+This Repository is NOT Affiliated by the original Repository.

 ## How to Deploy